Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 - `triggered_at timestamptz`, `symbol text`, `timeframe text`, `indicator text`, `signal text` ('buy'|'sell')
 - `created_at timestamptz`

-RLS Policies: Only owners can manage their alert and read/insert triggers.
+RLS Policies: Only owners can manage their alert and read triggers.
+Trigger insertion is performed by backend service accounts or edge functions.